-As we said, more people are online now than ever before, so it’s essential for any business or sole-trader should have an online presence.
-As well as a company website and related social media platforms, it’s worth thinking about signing up to one or a few online trade directories.
+More people are online now than ever before, so it’s essential for any business or sole trader should have an online presence.
+As well as a company website and related social media platforms, it’s worth considering signing up for one or a few online trade directories.

 Trade Directories, Are They Worth Using?